-If the DER system fails testing and verification, the IC shall correct outstanding issues and provided updated documentation to Otter Tail.
-The IC shall schedule a testing and verification date with the Otter Tail and if necessary, a revised testing procedure.
+If the DER fails testing, the IC shall correct outstanding issues and provided updated documentation to Otter Tail Power.
+The IC shall schedule a testing and verification date with the Otter Tail Power and if necessary, a revised testing procedure.